HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ## Basic Information

-Based on the Distributed Transactional Database Product HotDB Server - v2.5.6, this manual masterly describes the basic function usage and operation process of the cross-IDC disaster recovery scheme of HotDB Server based on the MySQL native replication function, for the user\'s reference and learning.
+Based on the Distributed Transactional Database Product HotDB Server - v2.5.6, this manual masterly describes the basic function usage and operation process of the cross-IDC disaster recovery scheme of HotDB Server based on the MySQL native replication function, for the user's reference and learning.

 This document focuses more on the functions related to compute nodes and the management platform.
 If you need to know how to use the compute nodes and the management platform, please refer to the [Distributed Transactional Database HotDB Server - V2.5.3 \[Management Platform\] Function Manual](file://localhost/Users/anita/Downloads/英文翻译审核完成/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.3%20%5bManagement%20Platform%5d%20Function%20Manual.doc) and the [Distributed Transactional Database HotDB Server -- V2.5.3 \[Standard\]Function Manual](file:///Users/anita/Desktop/Distributed%20Transactional%20Database%20HotDB%20Server%20Disaster%20Recovery%20Function%20Specification%20(修复的).docx).